sanathdevalapurkar/sanathdevalapurkar.github.io/relative-table.md

 one spherical varieties, which can be found in <a href = "https://sanathdevalapurkar.github.io/files/hyperboloid_spectral_decomp.pdf">this article</a>.
 Also, the table clearly mostly contains only homogeneous
-$$G$$-spaces, and is missing Whittaker-induced examples; this is not a mathematical problem, but is rather due to my laziness.
+$$G$$-spaces, and is missing Whittaker-induced examples; this is not because there is any mathematical problem, but is rather due to my laziness.

 For the examples in the above table, I have verified the
 $$\mathrm{ku}$$-theoretic analogue of the first conjecture of <a href =